MSc Substance Use

 On successful completion of this programme, you should be able to achieve the following objectives.

-- Evaluate and criticise theories and concepts expressed to account for substance use and asses how these have informed the development of substance use policies and intervention.
+- Evaluate and criticise theories and concepts expressed to account for substance use and assess how these have informed the development of substance use policies and intervention.

 - Apply critical analysis, evaluation and synthesis to forefront and current issues of UK and international policy approaches to substance use.